kevinolega/callcentertrainingtips/_posts/2012-10-23-super-powers.md

 6. I can use technology and my writing to teach you things and send you ideas even if I'm not physically present.
 I use the [call center training tips website](http://callcentertrainingtips.com) or the [Facebook page](http://www.facebook.com/pages/Call-Center-Training-Tips/449507911746386) or my other websites that [you can check out here](http://kevinolega.com).

-7. I have super human strength.
+7. I have superhuman strength.
 I can lift things by myself that normally require two or three people to lift.
 Sometimes this hurts my back though.

 8. I can make time move slower when I am late.
 For some reason time moves slower when I am late.
 If I'm meeting you and I'm late waiting for me will feel like hours instead of minutes.

-9. I can copy super powers.
+9. I can copy superpowers.
 Whenever I see an ability I find awesome I copy it, imitate and have it.

 10.I can make up superpowers.
 Whenever I want to do something really boring, I create superpowers to help me do it or to excite me to do it.